tieme-ndo/backend/README.md

 ## Testing

 Tests are setup as independently as possible (they do not rely on other tests to pass).
 General setup of tests is in `./tests/testsSetup.js` file.
+The only common variable that is used in tests is the `JWT token` stored as `token` or `staffToken` based on user type.

+Before each test, all collections in the database are deleted and new seed documents are entered.
+After all tests are done, collections are deleted and then dropped.

 ## Contributing